nabil828/comp1537-f25-shared-repo/tutorials/week12/readme.md

-# MongoDB & Mongoose Tutorial
+# MongoDB & Mongoose.js Tutorial

 Databases play a vital role in modern web applications by storing and managing the data that drives functionality.
 They enable users to interact with the application and access the information they need.
 A persistent data store is essential for maintaining user information, application data, and other content that must be retained and manipulated over time.
 Unlike temporary in-memory structures such as arrays, databases offer long-term storage and reliable data retrieval.